US elections 2024: Who's in Donald Trump's cabinet and who's on the shortlist?

 She has also received political campaign donations from more than 100 individuals affiliated with the Hindu nationalist Rashtriya Swayamsevak Sangh organisation.

-National security and intelligence posts
+What about national security and intelligence posts?

 Mike Waltz, a Florida congressman, has been selected by Trump to serve as national security advisor, a position that does not require Senate confirmation.